Max Steel: Turbo-Warriors (Part One and Part Two)

-Live action movie
+Live action film

 Paramount Pictures planned to remake Max Steel as motion picture.
 Originally, Taylor Lautner had been confirmed to star in the lead role as Josh McGrath.
-However, by March of 2010, Lautner had dropped out of the film in favor of Hasbro and Universal's Stretch Armstrong.
+However, by March 2010, Lautner had dropped out of the film in favor of Hasbro and Universal's Stretch Armstrong.

-Due to the relaunch of Max Steel in 2013, all plans for a live action movie were suspended.
+Due to the relaunch of Max Steel in 2013, all plans for a live action film were suspended.
 On August 2, 2013, it was revealed that Dolphin Entertainment were working on a Max Steel film.
 Christopher Yost was announced as writer, whereas Stewart Hendler was confirmed as director.
 The film follows along the plotline of the reboot and not the original series'.
 The film was distributed by Open Road Films and was originally planned for released in 2014.
 On February 6, 2014, the studio had cast Ben Winchell as Max Steel and Ana Villafane as his love interest Sofia Martinez.
 On April 29, 2014, actor Andy Garcia was cast in the role of Dr. Miles Edwards, a brilliant and mysterious scientist.
 On May 20, 2014, actor Mike Doyle was cast in a role.
 The film was released in the United States by Open Road Films on October 14, 2016, and was a critical and commercial failure.